 Blessings,

-(Elementary "B" Week)
+(Elementary "A" Week)

 Oct 6 (Mon) - Oct 10 (Fri) Fall Break (No School)

 Whenever we make a change to the calendar it will appear on the Elementary School Google Calendar.
 Parents can view the Elementary Google Calendar from the school's website.
-On the ICS Community Info page, simply scroll down to the calendars, find the Elementary School calendar, and click the Google Calendar icon on the bottom right of the calendar.
+On the My ICS page, simply scroll down to the calendars, find the Elementary School calendar, and click the Google Calendar icon on the bottom right of the calendar.

 Dear Parents,